B1naryStudio/ng-swippy/README.md

 <script src="ng-swippy.js"></script>
 ```

 Then also need to require ngSwippy module as a dependency and ngTouch native Angular module.
-Make sure swipeFactory.js is included.

 ```javascript
 angular.module('myModule', ['ngTouch', 'ngSwippy'])